top of page

 Our Evidence-Based Approach

-At Rebel, our services are rooted in evidence-based approaches that promote emotional wellbeing, engagement, and meaningful change.
+At Rebel, our services are underpinned by relational, trauma-informed and evidence-informed approaches that support emotional regulation, engagement and readiness for learning.
 Our framework is shaped by leading psychological and educational theories, allowing us to deliver personalised, therapeutic support that meets the unique needs of every learner.

 We draw upon the following approaches: